FrostbyteGR/RouterSCRIPTS/README.md

 ## IV.
 AVAILABLE MODULES:

 * **Provision:** This is the core module responsible for the configuration and initialization of all other modules in this set
-* **Gateway Selector:** A module that simplifies on-demand load balancing or default gateway selection, for devicess handling multiple gateways
+* **Gateway Selector:** A module that simplifies on-demand load balancing or default gateway selection, for devices handling multiple gateways
 * **Failover:** A module for automatic default gateway swapping upon failure, for devices handling multiple gateways.
 Fully interoperable with the Gateway Selector module
 * **DynDNS Updater:** A module that simplifies dynamic DNS service updates
 * **FQDN Resolver:** A module that resolves fully qualified domain names to address lists